KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/prices.md

 **pricesbet amount leverage "synthetic-expression"**

 The `pricesbet` method is used to open a bet.

-The the resulting transaction id is called the "bettxid" of this bet.
-Used in most of the subsequent rpc calls
+The resulting transaction id is called the `bettxid` of this bet and is used in most of the subsequent RPC calls

 ### Arguments